umanit/translation-bundle/README.md

 ## Integration with DoctrineSingletonBundle

-The bundle will automatically works with the [Doctrine Singleton Bundle](https://github.com/umanit/doctrine-singleton-bundle).
-If your singleton has the TranslatableInterface, it will be possible to get one instance per locale.
+The bundle will automatically work with the [Doctrine Singleton Bundle](https://github.com/umanit/doctrine-singleton-bundle).
+If your singleton implements the TranslatableInterface, it will be possible to get one instance per locale.